What Is OCD?

 2. Stressful Life Events

-If you grew up in a stressful life, then you have a higher risk of suffering from this disorder.
+If you grew up in a stressful environment, perhaps you had to deal with a gaslighting family, then you have a higher risk of suffering from this disorder.
 A person who grew up in the stressful and painful environment usually gets weird thoughts in a continuous manner.
 These thoughts are sometimes called a symptom of OCD.

 Signs And Symptoms Of OCD